megacare-dev/mega-care-connect/readme.md

-# mega-care-connect
+# mega-care-connect ss
-Mega Care Connect LIFF App
+Mega Care Connect LIFF App Liff number 2005687951-Y3wNramZ

 A simple LINE Front-end Framework (LIFF) application designed to demonstrate a complete CI/CD workflow.
 The application authenticates a user, displays their LINE profile information, and is automatically deployed to Google Cloud Run from GitHub using Google Cloud Build.